ivictbor/django-facebook-social-demo/README.md

 SOCIAL_AUTH_FACEBOOK_SECRET = 'REPLACE WITH YOUR APP SETTING'
 ```

-For details how to get them see For details how to configure OAuth See https://maketips.net/tip/129/django-social-auth-demo
+For details how to get them see and configure Facebook app See https://maketips.net/tip/129/django-social-auth-demo

-Run example on `djsoc.local` domain
+Run example on `djsoc.local` domain:

 ```
 echo "127.0.0.1 djsoc.local" >> /etc/hosts